B2B Portal

 The client's own description of their two legacy dealer portals.
 Non-responsive.
 No feedback on user actions.
 Navigation inconsistent across pages.
 Forms embedded with no visual coherence.

-— dormakaba stakeholder, kick-off meeting
+— Dormakaba stakeholder, kick-off meeting

 Skyfold: legacy dealer portal